Saturday, December 26, 2020

 Come on, a board game...
 Really?

-Yes, and all quests take place on a different level of the same castle - but they all feature many rooms and corridors laid out in a grid formation.
-Exploration is performed using the direction arrows (or clicking on the desired tile) and the map is an incredibly helpful tool that displays the parts of the castle you have visited along with monsters and objects.
+Yes, and all quests take place on a different part of the castle - they feature many rooms and corridors laid out in a grid formation.
+Exploration is performed using the direction arrows (or clicking on the desired tile) and the map is a helpful tool that displays the parts of the castle you have visited along with monsters and objects.
 It's also great when something doesn't feel quite right, perhaps there's a secret room?
-Don't forget to search for loot but remember that this castle is riddled with traps and scary monsters so watch your back and tread carefully.
+Don't forget to search for loot but remember that this castle is riddled with traps and scary monsters so tread carefully.

-Expect the usual creatures prowling; Orcs, Skeletons, Zombies, Mummys, Fimirs, and many more.
-All are controlled by the evil wizard hiding inside your 68000 and their actions are executed after the heroes have completed theirs.
+Expect the usual creatures prowling; Orcs, Skeletons, Zombies, Mummys, Fimirs, etc. All are controlled by the evil wizard hiding inside your 68000 and their actions are executed after the heroes have completed theirs.
 The computer isn't always offensive and this can present an alternative strategy option.
-Also, if walking away from a battle is an option then take it because it's not always necessary to fight each and every monster!
-Think about that.
+Also, if walking away from a battle is an option then take it because it's not always necessary to fight each and every monster.

-Seriously, this is one cool board game and something I need to check out.
+This is a cool board game and something I need to check out.
 But first, some more screenshots...

 We're all playing a game and the first one to blink gets zapped by a fireball!!